What Does Glatt Kosher Mean?

 So what is the practical difference?

-Regular kosher (sometimes called "non-glatt" or simply "kosher") means the animal was properly slaughtered and the lungs may have had minor adhesions that were tested and found to be acceptable according to Torah and rabbinic tradition">halacha.
+Regular kosher (sometimes called "non-glatt" or simply "kosher") means the animal was properly slaughtered and the lungs may have had minor adhesions that were tested and found to be acceptable according to halacha.
 The meat is still kosher according to many respected authorities, but it does not meet the stricter glatt standard.

 Think of it this way: all glatt kosher meat is kosher, but not all kosher meat is glatt.